 Pool Rummy is a popular rummy version requiring a lot of patience, as a Pool Rummy game doesn’t end quickly but requires a lot of time to finish.

 Though we recommended different variants to people with different types of personality, this is not set in stone but merely an observation.
-Which variant you perform best in will depend entirely on your personal interest.
+In which variant you perform best will depend entirely on your personal interest.

 Until next time.
 Play on!